steviesama/nx/README.md

 The `nx/database` package currently provides a way to create database connection pools accessible by a key allowing all packages access to the resources.

-Currently it uses MySQL; however, it needs to be refactored, possibly creating `nx/database/mysql` package that can work along side another databse dialect.
+Currently it uses MySQL; however, it needs to be refactored, possibly creating `nx/database/mysql` package that can work along side any database dialect.

 MongoDB needs to be worked in there somewhere.
 The architecture will take some time.